Your nightmares come to life in felt and song.

 About Us

-Puppeteers for Fears is an Ashland, Oregon based theater company specializing in original puppet horror/sci-fi musical comedy.
+Puppeteers for Fears is an Ashland, Oregon-based theater company specializing in original puppet horror/sci-fi musical comedy.

-Performances are held in rotating venues, and the company tours regionally with a full cast and a live band.
+It’s the only all-original, all-local musical theater company between the Bay Area and the Willamette Valley.
+Performances are held in rotating venues, and the company tours nationally with a full cast and a live band.

 Shows are R-rated, and not intended for children—unless they’re awesome.